open-edge-insights/open-edge-insights.github.io/docs/3.0/_sources/IEdgeInsights/AzureBridge/README.rst.txt

 failure.

-Provided all of the setups above ran correctly, your edge node should now be running your Azure IoT Edge modules, the Azure Bridge, and the OEI services you selected.
+Provided all of the setups above ran correctly, your edge node should now be running your Azure IoT Edge modules, the Azure Bridge, and the Open EII services you selected.

 It is possible that for the Azure Bridge (and any Python Azure IoT Edge modules)